 Dry Chemical: YES Halon: YES Other: Any "ABC" Class.

 FIRE EXTINGUISHING MATERIALS NOT TO BE USED: None known.
-UNUSUAL FIRE AND EXPLOSION HAZARDS: When involved in a fire and exposed to extremely high temperatures, this product will decompose to produce irritating vapors and toxic gases (e.g., nitrogen, carbon, calcium and boron oxides, ammonia, chlorides and other organic materials).
+UNUSUAL FIRE AND EXPLOSION HAZARDS: When involved in a fire and exposed to extremely high temperatures, this product will decompose to produce irritating vapors and toxic gases (e.g., nitrogen oxides, carbon oxides, phosphorous oxides, ammonia, chlorides and other organic materials).
 Contact with some metals may produce flammable hydrogen gas.
 This product contains potential skin sensitizers and so poses a possible contact hazard to fire-fighters.

 Explosion Sensitivity to Mechanical Impact: Not applicable.
 Explosion Sensitivity to Static Discharge: Not applicable.
-NFP A R ATING

-FLAMM ABILITY
+NFPARATING FLAMM ABILITY

-INSTABILITY
+0 INSTABILITY